RandyGaul/cute_framework/docs/getting_started.md

 Cute Framework (CF for short) is the *cutest* framework available for making 2D games in C++.
 CF provides a portable foundational layer for building 2D games in C/C++ without baggage, gnarly dependencies, or cryptic APIs.
 CF runs almost anywhere, including Windows, MacOS, iOS, Android, Linux, and more!

-!> **NOTE**: Cute Framework is currently in flux for it's v1.0 release!
+!> **Note** Cute Framework is currently in flux for it's v1.0 release!
 These notes/docs will be changed as they get rolled out and come online.

 ## Download and Setup